ogoudey/Ned2Autonomy/README.md

 ## Remote Control

 ### Quickstart:
-Follow the Ned Quickstart Guide to affirm connection, and connect the XBox controller.
+Follow the Ned2 Beginner Guide to affirm connection, and connect the XBox controller.
 Then fire up python from within /remote_control.
 Then run
 ```
 >>>import main
 >>>ned = main.ned_init()